How Much is an Aircraft Mechanic Salary?

 What other questions should I be asking about becoming an aircraft mechanic?

-We have compiled the most frequently asked questions on this topic to help you make an informed decision about your education and career choices.
-We constantly update these questions to provide you with critical information.
-Of course, the most important question of all is the following: How do I become an aircraft mechanic?
+We have compiled the most frequently asked questions on this topic, because you need to make an informed decision.
+Your future depends on your education and career choices.
+Also, we constantly update these questions to provide you with current information.
+Of course, the most important question of all is: How do I become an FAA-certified A&P aircraft mechanic?

 Are scholarships available for aircraft mechanics?